 STs = Stitches

-Directions: Granny Square Afghan
+Directions: How to Crochet an Easy Granny Square Afghan Pattern

 Round 1:

-For this round, you will be working inside the ring. chain 3 and count this chain 3 as your first DC of this round and throughout the entire pattern. continuing working in the ring, work 2 DC.
+Chain 3 and count this chain 3 as your first double crochet of this round and throughout the entire pattern.
+Continuing working in the ring, work 2 DC.
 Then chain 3.
 3 DC, CH 3, 3DC, CH3, 3DC, CH3 and join into the top of the beginning chain.
-This join completes the first shell of the first round. (note, you should have 4 clusters of 3 DC with 4 areas of CH 3 between)
+This join completes the first shell of the first round. (note, you should have 4 clusters of 3 DC with 4 areas of CH 3 between).

 Round 2: